CrunchyData/postgres-operator/hugo/content/gettingstarted/Design/custom-config.md

 to this if you wanted to define which database objects are created by default.

-The *pgbackrest.conf* file is merely used to tell the Postgres container that it should allocate a pgbackrest configuration directory when initializing the container.
-The contents of this file do not get inspected but the name has to be *pgbackrest.conf*.
-This requirement will change in upcoming operator releases.

 #### Granular Config Maps

 Granular config maps can be defined if it is necessary to use